odkr/cgi-runas/README.md

 -->
 ----

 *su-php* is configured at compile-time.
+Don't worry, it compiles in < 1s.

 You need to adapt `config.h` before compiling: